 After my surprise at my initial reaction, the movie does thankfully become a little more watchable, after the first hour.
 Though certainly not enough to make Suicide Squad a particularly great experience.

-A sizeable part of my issue with director David Ayer’s movie is linked to the fact that, unlike Marvel’s The Avengers, stand alone movies for most, if not all of the characters in Suicide Squad don’t previously exist.
-This then adds to the already gargantuan challenge of weaving a well constructed and engaging story featuring all the numerous players.
-Granted that a lot of the film’s audience are readers of the comic books on which this movie is based, I didn’t really realise just how much Marvel’s approach made a lot of sense until, as a non-reader of comic books, I watched Suicide Squad.
+A sizeable part of my issue with director David Ayer’s movie is linked to the fact that, unlike Marvel’s The Avengers, stand-alone movies for most, if not all of the characters in Suicide Squad don’t previously exist.
+This then adds to the already gargantuan challenge of weaving a well-constructed and engaging story featuring all the numerous players.
+Granted that a lot of the film’s audience are readers of the comic books on which this movie is based; that didn’t prove to help much.
+I basically didn’t really realise just how much Marvel’s approach made a lot of sense until, as a non-reader of comic books, I watched Suicide Squad.